AlmaLinux 9 Setup

 Once finished, check if everything works by opening in your browser:

-Restart your Windows Terminal to find a new option in the tab selector, called AlmaLinux-9 - clicking it will open a new tab connected to AlmaLinux9.
+If you are using WSL 2, restart your Windows Terminal to find a new option in the tab selector, called AlmaLinux-9 - clicking it will open a new tab connected to AlmaLinux 9.